Skip to main content

 The changing landscape of legislation

 Since 2020, these regulations have been updated numerous times.
 The initial regulations covered the first lockdown in March 2020 and the subsequent easing of restrictions during the summer.
 In September 2020, new legislation was brought in restricting hospitality and introducing the 'rule of six'.
 In November 2020, this was replaced with new legislation that brought in a levels-based approach during the winter months.
 In January 2021, these regulations were amended to re-introduce 'stay at home' measures, similar to that seen in the first lockdown, before being eased in the spring.
 Scotland moved to Protection Level 0 in July 2021.
 In August 2021, new legislation was introduced, detailing rules for businesses to collect visitor information and, later in the year, to check the vaccination status of an individual and ensure physical distancing.
-It has recently been announced these regulations will be removed in March 2022.
+It was then announced that these regulations would be removed in March 2022.

-Given the unprecedented scope and rate of change of the legislation, it is vital to examine in more detail how police officers and the general public responded to, and were impacted by, these regulations and how non-compliance changed through the pandemic.
+Given the unprecedented scope and rate of change of the legislation, it was vital to examine in more detail how police officers and the general public responded to, and were impacted by, these regulations and how non-compliance changed through the pandemic.

 Police data and linked health data

-The data for this part of the project is linked securely in the national Safe Haven environment.
+The data for this part of the project was linked securely in the national Safe Haven environment.
 This secure method of data linkage means that police never access an individual's health records as part of the project, nor do NHS staff have access to an individual's criminal record.
 All data held in this linked dataset are anonymised.

 This data linkage has been assessed and approved by the NHS Scotland Public Benefit and Privacy Panel for Health and Social Care